Things are always changing within the search engine landscape.

-It is still a great way to build authority and trust within your URL and a really the only proven way to get higher search engine ranking.
+It is still a great way to build authority and trust within your URL and really the only proven way to get a higher search engine ranking.
 Link building has always been the cornerstone of any SEO campaign and if done properly will have a massive impact on your rankings.

 If you are looking at getting noticed online and improving your profile then you have to be link building – simple as that!

-The future of link building is some what blurred.
+The future of link building is somewhat blurred.
 Whilst it is still the favourite son of most SEO companies, link building can get quite dangerous, especially if left in the hands of someone who has no idea of how to build links or is limited in their capabilities due to constrained budgets.

 Saying this, there are 4 really important messages that you can take out of this article.

-2) Link building is not the same as content marketing.
-Link building is the process of improving ones website ranking, whilst content marketing is simply the process of generating content via blogs and other avenues to dominate a certain area.
+Link building is the process of improving one’s website ranking, whilst content marketing is simply the process of generating content via blogs and other avenues to dominate a certain area.
 The two are not one and the same, period.
 Sure you can write articles, which is great for your overall visibility, but this has absolutely nothing to do with your SEO.
-There should be cross pollination between your link building and content writing, when referencing articles and this should, moving forward, be done on a regular basis.
+There should be cross-pollination between your link building and content writing when referencing articles and this should, moving forward, be done on a regular basis.

-In the case of finding high quality pages, I would say the loopholes will tighten over the next couple of years.
-Whilst SEO is not related to content marketing, the future will be more focused on latter.
+In the case of finding high-quality pages, I would say the loopholes will tighten over the next couple of years.
+Whilst SEO is not related to content marketing, the future will be more focused on the latter.
 Point to note – if you are in the SEO game, you need to be more concerned about the way people are going to connect with your content.

 All pages ( with the exception of a rare few) are very competitive in the online space.
-Hence, you need to rank your blog and internal pages and this will be dome through an effective link campaign.
+Hence, you need to rank your blog and internal pages and this will be done through an effective link campaign.